Methal-Abeywickrama/Project_Chess/Project plan.md

   Project plan

+ >>Progress so far
+  : Board is created as a class, its a hash with the keys as the row no:, each containing an array of the columns : Pieces are created as separate classes, each piece knows its own position at definition

  >> User inputs:-
   A system of selecting a square with a piece to move and selecting a destination to be moved into will used for convenience.
   Therefore, all user inputs will be 2 characters long ex: (h5)